A group of six men from the West Bank village of Beit Fajar were indicted in a

 Etzion last November, the Shin Bet (Israel Security Agency) cleared for

 During the shooting, the alleged gunman, Alaa

-Migdal Oz, as well as at buildings at the settlement and Israeli security forces
+Migdal Oz, as well as at buildings in the settlement and Israeli security forces

 nearby, the Shin Bet said in a press release on Monday.
 No one was hurt in the

-shooting, but the Shin Bet said that there was some damage caused to the
+shooting, but the security agency said that there was some damage caused to the

 The Shin Bet said the group was also planning other attacks before

 The six suspects are all members of the same clan from

 the village of Beit Fajar outside Bethlehem, and include Fatah